Civil Engineering

 CE 518.
 Pavement Engineering.
 3 Credits.

-Structural pavement design concepts for flexible and rigid pavements; traffic and environmental loading factors; material characterization; hot mix asphalt design and analysis concepts, SuperPave mix design method, stresses and strains in flexible and rigid pavements, joints and load transfer of rigid pavements, fast track concrete, and construction issues.
+To introduce students to structural pavement design concepts for flexible and rigid pavements, traffic and environmental loading factors, material characterization, stresses and strains in flexible and rigid pavements, joints and load transfer of rigid pavements, and construction issues.
+CE 518 cannot be taken after completing CE 418.
 Prerequisite: Background/knowledge of soil mechanics; additional information is available in the CE Graduate Student Handbook on the CE Department website and graduate student blackboard site; consent of instructor for undergraduate students.
 F.

 CE 519.
 Sustainable Pavements.
 3 Credits.

-Sustainability concepts; overview of mix design, structural design, and construction methods of pavements; warm mix asphalts; recycling of asphalt and concrete pavements, perpetual pavement concepts, specialty pavements, environmental, economic, and social impacts of highway pavements.
+To introduce students to pavement sustainability concepts, an overview of mix design, structural design, and construction methods of pavements promoting sustainability concepts, including warm mix asphalts, recycling of asphalt and concrete pavements, perpetual pavements, and specialty pavements.
+Assessing the environmental, economic, and social impacts of highway pavements by implementing sustainability concepts will also be introduced.
+In addition to the instructor's lectures, students are required to participate in the presentation and discussion of assigned course material.
+CE 519 cannot be taken after completing CE 419.
 Prerequisite: Background/knowledge of soil mechanics; additional information is available in the CE Graduate Student Handbook on the CE Department website and the CE graduate student blackboard site.
 S.

 CE 521.
 Hydrology.
 3 Credits.